gabrielrios/docs-1/data/_overview.md

 ## Presenting Data

 Before we can present data we should create some for testing.
 To keep it easy for this guide, we'll use console.
-Run `pakyow console` and enter the following commands:
+Run `bundle exec pakyow console` and enter the following commands:

 ```
 irb(main):001:0> User.create(name: 'User 1', body: 'user1@pakyow.org')